 (the Fill coordinates automatically toggle button is disabled by default).

-specify the name of the Country (e.g. Washington DC,
+- Type the city name in the City column, specify the name of the Country (e.g.

 anyLogistix will connect to Maptiler GIS search to get the exact coordinates, and place the customer at